 The Helping Hands Dementia Champion programme demands of our teams:

-· Pre-course learning
+- Pre-course learning

-· Commitment to a 3 day course
+- Commitment to a three-day course for our carers

-· Participation in a Dementia Experience
+- Participation in a Dementia Experience

-· Practice of Dementia Assessment tool
+- Practice of Dementia Assessment tool

-· Competencies assessment
+- Competencies assessment

-· Field work and case study.
+- Field work and case study

 Helping Hands Dementia Champion accreditation assures customers, carers, commissioners and regulators of the quality of the service provided.
 Our aim is for key skills and bench marking, continuous improvement and sharing of best practice dementia home care.

-Helping Hands is fully regulated by the Care Quality Commission and, alongside the Dementia Action Alliance is fully committed to helping those living with Dementia, live well.
+Helping Hands is fully regulated by the CQC and CSSIW and, alongside the Dementia Action Alliance, is fully committed to helping those living with dementia, live well.Dementia care at home

 Dementia Action Alliance

 The Dementia Action Alliance is supported by a Secretariat funded through voluntary financial and in kind contributions from members.
 It is hosted by the Alzheimer’s Society and works to a programme agreed by the whole membership and people living with dementia and their carers who attend our sessions.